mmbman/Katagiri/1980-07-23-Diamond-Sutra-Final-Lecture.md

 The other someone called me by telephone.
 He really got angry with me, and with the Zen center, with the Zen students, saying, “You don’t know what kind of people you have!
 The people you have in the Zen community are all sick!”
 I really wanted to tell him, “More or less, everybody is sick.” *[Laughter.]* “... including you!”

 He got really angry with me emotionally, that’s why I didn’t say anything.
 Whatever I would say, he couldn’t accept.
+He didn’t understand, so...

-He didn’t understand.
-Anyway, everyone is sick.
+Anyway, everyone is sick, very sick.
 Just as a cataract overpowers [the eyes].
 But they don’t believe they are sick, because they don’t notice the cataract.
 So they believe [they are] a wonderful person, of course.

-And finally he said, “If one of your students does something as a sick person, I will sue you, I will bring you to court.” *[Laughter.]* He was very angry.
+And finally the man said, “If one of your students does something as a sick person, I will sue you, I will bring you to court.” *[Laughter.]* He really got angry.

-Okay, this is the fault of vision.
+This is “a fault of vision.”
 That’s why we have to be careful to understand ourselves and others.
-And also, whatever kind of view we have, or whatever kind of ideas we have, the idea you have, your ideas are nothing but perverted already.
-It doesn’t mean they’re wrong.
-We understand just the surface, just a part of human life, not the total picture.
-This is your understanding, ideas.
+And also, whatever kind of views we have, or whatever kind of ideas we have, are nothing but perverted already.
+It doesn’t mean they’re wrong, [but] we understand just the surface, just a part of human life, not the total picture.
+That is your understanding, your ideas.
 Whatever you say – nihilism, or communism, or democracy – that is just part of understanding.
-So that is perverted: we attach to it.
+We attach to it, so that is *perverted*.
 So we should keep it warm in individual life, and polish it until it becomes universal.
-So that is very important [...]
-For this, life must be handled in humility toward your ideas, your understanding, or others’ understand, for others’ lifestyle, et cetera.
-Polish it.
+That is very important for us.
+For this, we must handle life with humility toward our ideas, our understanding, or for other’s understanding, other’s lifestyle, et cetera.
+And polish it.
 For this, you must be patient sometimes.
 You must be brave.
 You must be silent sometimes.
 You must continue to practice silently, et cetera.
 Those practices are very important.

-####
+#### 45:03

 And third, **a lamp**.